Anthony J. Pennings, PhD

 As chairman of the Senate Subcommittee on Science, Technology, and Space, Gore held hearings on these issues.
 During a 1989 hearing colloquy with Dr. Craig Fields of ARPA and Dr. William Wulf of NSF, Gore solicited information about what constituted a high-speed network and where technology was headed.
 He asked how much sooner NSFnet speed could be enhanced 30-fold if more Federal funding was provided.
 During this hearing, Gore made fun of himself during an exchange about high-speed networking speeds: “That’s all right.
 I think of my [1988] presidential campaign as a gigaflop.”
 [The witness had explained that “gigaflop” referred to one billion floating point operations per second.]

-It’s not my intention to obsess on the man or the personality.
-Rather, Gore is interesting because he has been a successful legislator and a mover of public opinion.
-He can also take credit for much of the climate change discussion.
-He has worked hard to bring the topic to the public’s attention and mobilize action on markets for carbon credits and the acceleration of developments in alternative energy.
-His actions and tactics are worth studying as we need more leaders, perhaps “Atari Democrats,” who can create positive futures rather than obsessing on tearing down what we have.
+Al Gore is interesting because he has been a successful legislator and a mover of public opinion on climate change and the global Internet.
+He can take credit for much of the climate change discussion.
+He has worked hard to bring the topic to the public’s attention, mobilize action on markets for carbon credits, and accelerate developments in alternative energy.
+His actions and tactics are worth studying as we need more leaders, perhaps “Atari Democrats,” who can create positive futures rather than obsessing about tearing down what we have.

 Notes